SergioFLS/GMReplay/README.md

 Because this is in early development, it may not be feature-complete or user-friendly yet.
 To run GMReplay, you first need Python (3.12 or higher version).

-Then, download and run gmreplay.py.
+Then, download the src folder and run gmreplay.py.
 This will open a command-line interface, where you can either start a recording or play back a recording.

 After selecting an option, GMReplay will prompt you to choose the exe file for the game (GameMaker Studio 1 games or later), the data.win (if applicable), and the .gmr replay file.